manisha3688/Angular6-client/README.md

 # Angular6-client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1 and node version 12.18.0

 ## Development server